-I was contacted by Florent Paris, who about sent a picture of his pedalboard and asked about reviewing the two-song EP of his music project Hors Sujet (loosely translates as “off topic”).
+I was contacted by Florent Paris who sent a picture of his pedalboard and asked about reviewing the two-song EP of his music project Hors Sujet (loosely translates as “off topic”).
 We don’t usually review recordings here, but his ambient combo of loveliness and drama was intriguing enough to instigate an interview.

 What kind of music were you playing when you first became proficient on the instrument?